 He is the author of numerous books ranging from Lovegrove on Building Control to Disciplinary Hearings and Advocacy (co-author) to ‘Managment of Micro-economic Reform’ (co-editor and co-author).

-Kim has been the beneficiary of Ethiopian Honours for services to Humanity on two occasions bestowed by Prince Ermias Sahle Selassie (the grandson of the late Emperor Haile Selassie) and he is the Ethiopian Honorary Consul to the Australian State of Victoria.
+Kim has been the beneficiary of Ethiopian Honours for services to Humanity on two occasions bestowed by Prince Ermias Sahle Selassie (the grandson of the late Emperor Haile Selassie) and he was the Ethiopian Honorary Consul to the Australian State of Victoria from 2018 to 2020.
 The Order of the Star of Ethiopia was established as an order of knighthood of the Ethiopian Empire was established to honour foreign and domestic civilian and military officials and individuals for service to the country.

 Kim has also been the President of the New Zealand Institute for Building (North Chapter) and the Australian Institute of Building (Victorian Chapter) and is a past deputy CEO of the Australian Building Codes Board (mid-nineties).